GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 • Pregnant Women

-• People with weak Immune System (such as those living with uncontrolled HIV or undergoing treatments that suppress immunity)
+• People with weak Immune System.
+These consists of people living with uncontrolled HIV or undergoing treatments that suppress immunity.

 2022-2024 Monkeypox Outbreak

-The monkeypox outbreak 2022 was the first large-scale spread of the disease.
-It spread from outside its usual endemic regions (Central and West Africa) to non-endemic countries across Europe, North America, South America, Asia, and the Middle East.
+The monkeypox outbreak 2022 was first large scale spread of disease.
+It spread from outside its usual endemic regions, Central and West Africa, to non endemic countries across Europe, North America, South America, Asia and Middle East.

-The first case of the 2022 outbreak was reported in the United Kingdom in May.
-By August 2022, over 14,000 laboratory-confirmed cases were reported globally, signaling the start of a global health concern.
+The first case of 2022 outbreak was reported in the United Kingdom in May.
+By August 2022, over 14,000 laboratory confirmed cases were reported globally.
 In India, the first monkeypox case was detected on July 14, 2022.
 It was detected when a traveler from the UAE, who had returned to Kerala, started developing symptoms.
-This marked India's entry into the global outbreak, with subsequent cases being reported in various states.
+This marked India's entry into global outbreak.
 The cases were found particularly among individuals with a history of international travel.

-Earlier, monkeypox spread through animal-to-human transmission in forested areas.
-However, in 2022, monkeypox spread through human-to-human contact.
+Earlier, monkeypox spread through animal to human transmission in forested areas.
+But, in 2022, monkeypox spread through human to human contact.
 People were affected through close contact with infected individuals, respiratory droplets, or contaminated objects.
-This was due to an increase in international travel and social meets.
+This was due to an increase in international travel and social events.

-As cases increased worldwide, the World Health Organization (WHO) declared monkeypox a Public Health Emergency of International Concern (PHEIC) in July 2022.
-With PHEIC, the World Health Organization emphasized the urgent need for coordinated global action.
-The Indian government also increased its surveillance, issued guidelines for healthcare facilities, and educated people about the symptoms and preventive measures of monkeypox.
-By May 2023, when WHO saw a decline the global cases, it declared the PHEIC over.
+As cases increased worldwide, the World Health Organization declared monkeypox a Public Health Emergency of International Concern or PHEIC in July 2022.
+With PHEIC, WHO emphasized the urgent need for coordinated global action.
+The Indian government also increased its surveillance, issued guidelines for healthcare facilities and educated people about symptoms and preventive measures of monkeypox.
+By May 2023, when WHO saw a decline in global cases, it declared PHEIC over.

-To speed up vaccine access, the Director-General of the WHO also initiated Emergency Use Listing (EUL).
+To speed up vaccine access, Director General of WHO also initiated Emergency Use Listing or EUL.
 It allowed faster approval and procurement by global partners such as Gavi and UNICEF.
-In addition, WHO coordinated efforts with vaccine manufacturers and partners through the interim Medical Countermeasures Network to ensure the equitable distribution of vaccines, therapeutics, diagnostics, and other critical tools.
+WHO also coordinated efforts with vaccine manufacturers and partners through interim Medical Countermeasures Network to make sure equal distribution of vaccines, therapeutics, diagnostics and other critical tools.
 Since then, WHO has been working with affected countries and partners to control these outbreaks.

 Current Situation of Monkeypox

-In November 2024, WHO conducted the latest global mpox rapid risk assessment.
-According to the report, the risk of monkeypox was assessed as follows:
+In November 2024, WHO conducted latest global mpox rapid risk assessment.
+Based on report, risk of monkeypox was assessed as follows.

-• Clade Ib MPXV is affecting non-endemic areas, including the Democratic Republic of the Congo (DRC) and neighboring countries.
+• Clade Ib MPXV is affecting non endemic areas, including the Democratic Republic of Congo and neighboring countries.
 It is considered to pose a high risk.

-• Clade Ia MPXV is primarily circulating in endemic regions within the DRC.
-It is also categorized as high-risk.
+• Clade Ia MPXV is primarily circulating in endemic regions within DRC.
+It is also categorized as high risk.

 • Clade II MPXV is observed in countries such as Nigeria and other areas in West and Central Africa.
 It is assessed to present a moderate risk.

-As per the data reported to WHO by November 30, 2024; since January 1, 2022, 127 member states across all 6 WHO regions have reported cases of mpox to WHO.
-Additionally, 117,663 laboratory-confirmed cases and 2 probable cases, including 263 deaths have been reported to WHO.
-As of November 2024, compared to the number of reported monthly cases in October, the number of cases in November has decreased by 13.2%.
+As per data reported to WHO by November 30, 2024 since January 1, 2022, 127 member states across all 6 WHO regions have reported cases of mpox to WHO.
+Also, 117,663 laboratory confirmed cases and 2 probable cases, including 263 deaths have been reported to WHO.
+The number of cases reported in November has decreased by 13.2%ย as compared to October cases.

-These countries collectively constitute 77.8% of the total cases reported globally.
+These countries collectively contribute 77.8% of total cases reported globally.

 Videos you may like